 Shah Mosque

-Shah Mosque or Great Abbasi Mosque was built during the Safavid dynasty and is regarded as one of the Persian masterpieces of architecture.
+The Shah Mosque or Great Abbasi Mosque was built during the Safavid dynasty and is regarded as one of the Persian masterpieces of architecture.
 Standing below the grand design just leaves you speechless!

 The mosque itself opens its doors to visitors at 9 am.
 The mosque was built around 400 years ago and took 2o years to complete.
-The architecture is just outstanding, you can visit the tile workshop in which they explain the restoration process and even take part in ‘Friendly Islamic Talks’ within the former Madrassa.
+The architecture is just outstanding, you can visit the tile workshop, in which they explain the restoration process and even take part in ‘Friendly Islamic Talks’ within the former Madrassa.

 Chehel Sotoon Palace